 Why is information sharing guidance important?
-Because child protection and safeguarding involves sensitive information that directly affects the welfare of children and young people.
+Because child protection and safeguarding involve sensitive information that directly affects the welfare of children and young people.

 What information to share

-Whenever a sports organisation receives information that raises concerns about a child or children, decisions need to be made about information sharing.
+Whenever a sports club, activity or organisation receives information that raises concerns about a child or children, decisions need to be made about sharing this safeguarding information.
 This could include: